intrepidcs/python_ics/README.md

 ### Linux

 - Linux builds use [libicsneo](https://github.com/intrepidcs/libicsneo) and are built against [manylinux](https://github.com/pypa/manylinux) using cibuildwheel.
+- libicsneolegacy.so is bundled with the wheel and python_ics will automatically use it.

 ### MacOS

 - Mac builds use [libicsneo](https://github.com/intrepidcs/libicsneo) and are built using cibuildwheel
+- libicsneolegacy.dylib is bundled with the wheel and python_ics will automatically use it.

 # Documentation

 http://python-ics.readthedocs.io/

+# Building from source

+- Building from source requires clang and clang-format to be present on the build machine.

 # License - MIT